reema0814/Threat-Protection-with-XDR/Labguide/lab_10_mitigate_threats.md

  In this task, you will connect the Microsoft Defender for Cloud connector.

+ 1. Navigate to Microsoft Sentinel, then on the left blade choose Configuration and select Data Connectors.

  1. From the Data Connectors tab, search for the **Microsoft Defender for Cloud** connector and select it from the list.

  1. Select the **Open connector page** on the connector information blade.